alefabris/bitcoin-prediction-NLP-twitter-sentimental-analysis/README.md

-# Textual analysis of the tweets in order to predict the trend in the value of Bitcoins
+# Textual analysis of the tweets in order to predict the trend of the value of Bitcoins

 ## Index
 1. [Introduction](#intro)<br>